Trump Accounts: Why They’re Not Your Typical College Fund

 [2] IRC 529(c)(2)(B).

-[3] Assuming that the beneficiary had been a beneficiary of the 529 plan for at least 15 years.
+[3] Assuming that the 529 account has existed for at least 15 years.
+Some practitioners believe that the 529 account beneficiary must have been the same for this 15 year period.
 SECURE 2.0 Act Consolidated Appropriations Act, 2023, P.L.
 117-328.

-[4] Employer contributions are limited to $2,500 per employee per year (indexed for inflation beginning in 2027) and are excluded from the employee’s gross income.
-Employer contributions are aggregated with contributions from family members and, in aggregate, may not exceed $5,000 annually, also indexed for inflation beginning in 2027.
+[4] Employer contributions are limited to $2,500 per employee per year (indexed for inflation beginning after 2027) and are excluded from the employee’s gross income.
+Employer contributions are aggregated with contributions from family members and, in aggregate, may not exceed $5,000 annually, also indexed for inflation after 2027.
+See Notice 2025-68.
+Current law provides that the $5,000 contribution to a Trump account does not qualify for the annual gift tax exclusion, meaning it counts toward an individual’s lifetime estate tax exclusion.

 [5] Note, however, that practitioners expect Trump accounts to be excluded from assets reportable for financial aid qualification, while 529 plan and UTMA account balances are generally included.